ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 **Definitions**

-* Test case: A test case is composed of a title, a scenario, and expected and actual outputs.
+* **Test case:** A test case is composed of a title, a scenario, and expected and actual outputs.
 A test passes if the expect and actual outputs match
-* Unit testing: Unit testing is an automated testing technique where tests are written and executed by software developers to ensure that a small section of an application ("unit") meets its specification and behaves as intended.
+* **Unit testing:** Unit testing is an automated testing technique where tests are written and executed by software developers to ensure that a small section of an application ("unit") meets its specification and behaves as intended.
 A unit can be a function, a class, an interface etc. Unit testing is a type of white box testing (testing with access to code)
-* Functional testing: Functional testing is a quality assurance (QA) process and a type of black box testing that bases its test cases on the specifications of an aplication under test.
+* **Functional testing:** Functional testing is a quality assurance (QA) process and a type of black box testing that bases its test cases on the specifications of an aplication under test.
 Functional testing is done by testers.
 Black box testing looks at the application under test as a black box
-* Integration testing: Integration testing involves the testing of combined units that were tested independently and work fine.
+* **Integration testing:** Integration testing involves the testing of combined units that were tested independently and work fine.
 The purpose of this level of testing is is to expose faults in the interaction between integrated units.
 Integration testing is done by testers or developers.
 It can be a type of white box or black box testing

-**Question**
+**Question to answer by the TNTs**

 * What is/are the difference/s between unit testing, integration testing, and functional testing?

 **Benefits of unit testing**

 * Confidence in updating code - As a new developer on a team, if you make changes to a module and all the unit tests pass, you can have that much more confidence in not introducing bugs.
-The database of unit tests increases and tests are executed each time, a process called regression testing
+The database of unit tests increases and tests are executed each time, a process called *regression testing*
-* Reliable modules - A modules inputs can be tested with each unit test serving as a different scenario
+* Reliable modules - A module inputs can be tested with each unit test serving as a different scenario
 * Reusability - An indirect benefit to writing your module to be "testable" results in smaller units of code with, ideally, one singular responsibilty
 * Debugging is simpler - When searching for root cause of a defect, you simply identify the module with a failing test.
 If there are no failing tests then that means there's a missing unit test ready to be written!

-### Red, Green, Refactor (10 minutes)
+### Red, Green, Refactor (5 minutes)

-Red, Green, Refactor is an engineering pattern of Test Driven Development (TDD) that is an effective way of writing unit tests.
+Red, Green, Refactor is an engineering pattern of Test Driven Development (TDD) that is an effective way of writing unit tests

 1. Design a test by creating test scenarios (sometimes referred to as test cases)
 2. Write a failing test (Red)